globocom/secDevLabs/owasp-top10-2017-apps/a2/saidajaula-monster/README.md

     <img src="images/attack2.png"/>
 </p>

 As we can see from the image above, the application sets a cookie for the user, `sessionId`.
-By having a better look at this cookie, we find out that it is actually base64 encoded, and it's content are as following:
+By having a better look at this cookie, we find out that it is base64 encoded, and it's content are as follows:

 <p align="center">
     <img src="images/attack3.png"/>